9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-3.md

 3) Students listen to the roles they will play.

 4) Groups plan and trace the path they will take to complete the challenge.
+Writer uses expo markers to write the group's code.

 5) The person playing the role of the computer rotates and checks the code of a neighboring group.